s-m33r/s-m33r/README.md

 ```

 - 👀 I’m interested in embedded systems & low-level programming in general.
 I dabble around in webdev, too from time to time.
-- 🌱 I’m currently improving my Python skills and learning Go.
+- 🌱 I’m currently improving my Python, JS skills and learning Go.
 I have basic C experience, but more practice is planned.
 - 🔧 I generally use Python to quickly hack things together.
 For embedded stuff I am currently using [micropython](https://micropython.org/).
 - 📫 How to reach me -> `wxf0ubtv@anonaddy.me`